TEENAGE LIFE: THE GRIN AND BEAR IT PART OF PARENTING

 So do you just comfort yourself with your daily mantra – this is a phase, please let it pass ASAP?Avoid at all costs major parenting mistakes like a lecture about disturbing the family.
 Click To Tweet

-Instead, be creative with your encouragement of an evening routine for your family:
+Instead, be creative with your encouragement of a list of good habits for your family to follow.
+Start an evening routine for your family:

 • dinner and cleanup